surya0210/pdfragdeepseek/README.md

   pypdf
   gradio/streamlit
 -----------------------------------------------------------------------------------------------------------------------------------------------
+Constraints:
   Temperature ->0.3

+and run the model using **python bujji.py**

-if you dont want thinking part you can use regex and remove the thinking part
+if you don't want thinking part you can use regex and remove the thinking part.

+Happy Coding..